 Changes to the proposed policy comprise: redefining the child’s residence as the ‘home address’; detailing as to how the home address will be determined; amending the deanery order.

-The proposed Admissions policy can be accessed below.
+The proposed Admissions policy for 2022-23 are attached below.
 Please email any comments directly to: email@example.com